Yūki Mihara

 Yūki Mihara (三原 勇希, Mihara Yūki) is a Japanese model and gravure idol who is affiliated with Discovery Entertainment.
 She has a bachelor's degree in literature from Rikkyo University.

+Personal life

+On April 1, 2023, she announced her marriage to a professional soccer player Tomoya Inukai.
+She gave birth to her first child, a baby boy on September 14.